Why have food allergies increased in the last few years?

 What is acrylamide and what do I need to do to comply with the new legislation?

 Acrylamide is a substance that forms when carbohydrate rich foods such as potatoes, bread etc. are heated to high temperatures and has been identified as being a cancer risk.
 Food Business Operators are required to put control measures in their Food Safety Management System to manage this risk.
 Click here for more information on Acrylamide Legislation

 What should I do if someone alleges that they have food poisoning after eating at my food business?

 Firstly, find out if they still have food poisoning symptoms e.g. vomiting and/or diarrhoea and recommend that they go to their GP to give a sample (Environmental Health Departments can also do this), this is then sent to a lab for presence and identification of the food poisoning bacteria.

-The results of the sampling is given to Public Health England and a local investigation may be carried out to attempt to identify the source of the food poisoning bacteria, it is important that you fully cooperate and provide any information requested as part of this investigation.
+The results of the sampling is given to Public Health England and a local investigation may be carried out to attempt to try and identify the source of the food poisoning bacteria It is important that you fully cooperate and provide any information requested as part of this investigation.
 If there are any other similar or connected cases this could result in formal action being taken against you.

 How do I comply with the Food Information Regulations 2014?